 The application deadline is in mid-December for matriculation in the following fall.
 The online application is available through the GSAS website.

 The department offers financial support for graduate study, based both on need and merit.
-For example, thanks to grants from the Agency for Healthcare Research and Quality, the National Institute of Mental Health, and the National Library of Medicine, the program can offer some traineeships to students who are US citizens or permanent residents of the US.
+For example, thanks to grants from the Agency for Healthcare Research and Quality and the National Institute of Mental Health, the program can offer some traineeships to students who are US citizens or permanent residents of the US.
 As the program is committed to increasing the diversity of the doctoral student population, Harvard provides Graduate Prize Fellowships (tuition for five years in the program and a stipend for three years) to under-represented minority applicants, with financial need, who are admitted to the program.
 Applicants are encouraged to apply for external grants and fellowships whenever possible.

 The PhD program has the following components: